Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: the contributions of SM and LHM to the asymmetry up to NLO

-where $\theta_W$ is the Weinberg angle, $p_1$ and $p_2$ respectively stand for the four-momenta of the initial electron and positron, $e_Q$ is the electric charge of the heavy quark ($b$ or $t$), and $p_{3}$, $p_{4}$ denote the four-momenta of the final $Q$ and $\bar{Q}$.
-Here, $p_{1}+p_{2}=p_3+p_{4}$ is four-momentum of $Z_0$ or photon at s-channel.
-For the rest three diagrams, the amplitudes are similar, so we omit them for saving space of the text.
+where $\theta_W$ is the Weinberg angle, $p_1$ and $p_2$ respectively stand for the four-momenta of the initial electron and positron, and $p_{3}$, $p_{4}$ denote the four-momenta of the final $b$ and $\bar{b}$.
+In Ref.\cite{ALEPH:2005ab,cern} the contribution has been calculated up to next-to-leading order (NLO).
+The NLO contribution comes from the renormalized propagator, vertex correction, box diagrams and QED corrections.
+The first two corrections are included in the effective vector and axial vector coupling constants of Z-fermions ($I_3^f$ is the weak isospin of the fermion f) as follows: